CompareGuru Financial Services is an authorised financial services provider FSP. 47696

 Worth looking into.

 First and foremost, you need to be aware of where you fall in on the risk spectrum.
-Where you stay, where you work, your age, gender and whether you’re married or not all factor into this.
+Where you stay, where you work, your age, gender and whether you’re married or not will all factor into this.
 As mentioned before, an unmarried young man living in an area prone to highjacking will naturally be high-risk.
-Therefore, when you need to claim, you can expect the excess to be higher than that of, say, a 45-year old soccer mom.
+Therefore, when you need to claim, you can expect the excess to be higher than that of older, more experienced, risk-averse motorists.

 More often than not, in cases of smaller accidents, the excess may even be higher than the value of the claim.
-If you’re going to be paying up anyway, it’s better to replace that part yourself.
-Even smaller claims affect your no-claim bonus, so you need to really think about it and consider whether or not it’s worth it.
+If you’re going to be paying up anyway, it may be better to have that part replaced yourself.
+Even smaller claims affect your no-claim bonus, so you need to really think about it and consider whether or not it’s worth the claim.

 Keep a no-claims record for three or more years and you’ll enjoy the benefit of lower rates.
 Speak to a qualified broker and find out what kind of cover you can get.
 Comprehensive cover naturally costs a lot more than say, third party, but it is well worth it.
-Ask your broker to compare quotes and find the policy which suits you best.
+Always compare insurance quotes to find the policy which suits you best.

 CompareGuru has you covered.